-What is the policy to assess good governance practices of the investee companies?
+What is the policy on assessing the best governance practices of the investee companies?

-For internal UCITS:
+For Internal UCITS:

-The governance criteria considered in the ESG rating and the exclusions help ensure that the target issuers of the internal UCITS apply good governance practices.
-These criteria make it possible to ensure, in particular, that the internal UCITS in which the Mandate invests do not contribute to the violation of human or labour rights, corruption or other actions that could be considered unethical.
+The governance criteria considered in the ESG rating and the normative exclusions help ensure that the issuers of the Internal UCITS demonstrate best governance practices.
+These criteria make it possible to ensure, in particular, that the Internal UCITS in which the Mandate invests do not contribute to the violation of human or labour rights, corruption or other practices that could be considered unethical.

-The investment strategy guides investment decisions according to factors such as investment objectives and risk tolerance.
+The investment strategy guides investment decisions according to factors including investment objectives and risk tolerance.

-Good governance practices concern sound management structures, staff relations, staff remuneration and compliance with tax obligations.
+Best governance practices concern sound management structures, staff relations, staff remuneration and compliance with tax obligations.